SCE Expedites Grid Hardening to Reduce PSPS

-Specifically, the insulated power lines installed during that work will increase system reliability and help keep the lights on year-round during weather and non-weather events alike.
+Specifically, the covered conductor installed during that work will increase system reliability and help keep the lights on year-round during weather and non-weather events alike.

 “Palm fronds or other debris may blow in and out without causing sparks,” said Terry Ohanian, SCE’s director of Grid Hardening.
 “Likely without the covered conductor, that contact could take out the circuit, maybe even bring the wire down and create a major repair scenario.”

-In an even more dramatic and non-PSPS situation, Ohanian displayed a large tree that fell into an insulated line in Malibu last year without electrical incidence — no fault, no outage and no wire down, clearly thanks to covered conductor.
+In an even more dramatic and non-PSPS situation, Ohanian displayed a large tree that fell into a covered conductor line in Malibu last year without electrical incidence — no fault, no outage and no wire down, clearly thanks to covered conductor.

 SCE has installed more than 1,700 miles of covered conductor in high fire risk areas and plans to install about 6,200 miles total by the end of 2023.